mui/toolpad/docs/data/toolpad/studio/how-to-guides/render-deploy.md

    to initialise it.

-3. We can set the newly created repository on GitHub as the remote for our locally running Toolpad app, using:
+3. We can set the newly created repository on GitHub as the remote for our locally running Toolpad Studio app, using:

    ```bash
    git remote add origin <REPOSITORY-URL>